L N

 Camellia miyagii (Koidz.)
 Mak. & Nem.
 (1931).

 Subgenus Camellia; Section Paracamellia.
 A small tree to 5 m tall.
 Leaves leathery, narrow elliptic or oblong elliptic or elliptic, apices bluntly acute, 3.3-5.2 cm long x 1.2-2.3 cm wide.
 Flowers axillary, solitary, perulate, white, 3.5-5 cm across, styles 5-6 mm long, deeply 3-cleft, petals pubescent.
-Close to C.brevistyla but leaves larger, margins not serrate.
-Differs from C.sasanqua with thicker leaves, venation obscure, smaller petals and shorter styles.
-Distribution: Liu Kiu Islands, Japan.
+Close to C. brevistyla but leaves larger, margins not serrate.
+Differs from C. sasanqua with thicker leaves, venation obscure, smaller petals and shorter styles.
+Distribution Liu Kiu Islands.

 Camellia multiperulata Chang (1981).